-There’s one useful feature on Backlog board that will help you track a development stage of your idea.
+There’s one useful feature that will help you track a development stage of your idea.
 It’s a Push option.
-It allows you to send a task from a Backlog board to Sprint/Kanban board for its implementation with a help of task link.
+It allows you to send a task from a Backlog to Sprint/Kanban board for its implementation with a help of task link.
 The pushed task is linked to the original one from a Backlog board which shows you its development status.

 With a help of tasks link pushed items will be automatically synchronized.
-Once a pushed task is completed and moved to the Done column, its parent task will be automatically moved to Done column on a Backlog board.
+Once a pushed task is completed and moved to the Done column, its parent task will be automatically moved to Done column on Backlog.

-This connection also work backwards.
+This connection also work backward.
 You can link a task from development board to a task on Backlog.

 You can push several tasks to different boards at the same time.
 For example, you gathered all the requirements and created an Epic or a Story and splitted it to 10 tasks for a realization.
 Some of them can be pushed to a Sprint board, the rest - to a Kanban board.
 After the push, you can see the cross links in a parent and copied tasks.
 This helps you to track the status of the epic/story and their subtasks.